Skip to Content

 Bleach

 Bleach’s strong smell is a natural repellent for mice—and it comes with the added benefit of sanitizing germ-infested areas that mice have inhabited.
-However, bleach is more of a short-term solution, as you’ll need to sustain the smell in order to keep mice at bay (and it’s unpleasant and potentially harmful when inhaled by humans, too).
+However, bleach is more of a short-term solution, as you’ll need to sustain the smell to keep mice at bay (and it’s unpleasant and potentially harmful when inhaled by humans, too).

 Vinegar